10 Fruits that are Rich in Potassium

 Just 3.5 ounces of dates give you 21% of the recommended daily value of potassium.

-Unlike raisins and prunes, however, it’s not recommended that you eat many dates.
+Unlike raisins and prunes, however, it’s not recommended that you eat this many dates.
 This is because of the large amount of sugar that can change your blood sugar levels.

 Also, they’re rich in vitamin B5.
 This is a necessary vitamin for hormonal production.
 One of the things it helps with is transforming fats and carbohydrates into energy.
+However, information from the U.S. National Library of Medicine says that we still don’t know for sure if these benefits are completely real.

 Also, you shouldn’t eat more than two or three pieces.